FredHutch/VMAA/README.md

-# Nextflow tools for viral metagenomics
+# Viral Metagenomics by Nucleotide Alignment

 ### Goal

-To create a reproducible pipeline for viral metagenomics that is relatively portable between computational infrastructures.
+Reproducible computational pipeline for viral metagenomics that is relatively portable between computational infrastructures.